trippsoft/ansible-collection-postgresql/roles/install/README.md

 <!-- BEGIN_ANSIBLE_DOCS -->

 # Ansible Role: trippsc2.postgresql.install
-Version: 1.1.3
+Version: 1.1.4

-This role installs and does initial configuration for PostgreSQL on Linux machines.
+This role installs and does initial configuration for PostgreSQL on Linux systems.

 ## Requirements